Finding Solace After the Death of a Child

 A new closeness to God

-During the days after the accident, Eléonore looked for reference points: “I opened some books, I read letters written by saints, I sought help with couples who have suffered.
+During the days after the accident, Eléonore looked for support from various sources: “I opened some books, I read letters written by saints, I sought help with couples who have suffered.
 I read Louis and Zélie Martin.
 I wrote down enlightening sentences.
 I collected a few companion books.
-This research was helpful as it showed that there is some ‘afterwards’ even if I don’t yet see the outline.
+This research was helpful as it showed that there is some ‘afterwards’ even if I didn’t yet see it clearly.
 Reading does not suppress the pain but it loosens up the grip.
-I recognized some fair words.
-I leaned on the lives of people who had been through the ordeal and found a way to continue to love.
+I recognized some words of truth.
+I leaned on the lives of people who had been through the ordeal and found a way to continue to love.”

 As to Gilles, he too flicked through a lot of psychology pages.
 “I realized I was not learning much from them.
 On the other hand, the testimonies of those who went through the same ordeal comforted me.
 When you loose a child, you feel extremely lonely.
 Nothing exists anymore.
 I get relieved when I talk about that solitude with other parents who have experience it too.”